barthap/ChatRooms/README.md

 ### Modifying client proxy server (without docker)

-Client is hosted in separate container using `express` server.
+Client is hosted in a separate container using `express` server.
 It also acts as a proxy to the Flask API server at `/api` endpoint.
 The server code is located at `client/server/server.js`.

 To start the proxy server: